knewmanTE/TFB-Documentation/docs/Project-Information/Travis-CI.md

 time new commits are pushed to master, or every time new commits are pushed to a pull request.
 Each push causes travis to launch a virtual machine, checkout the code, run an installation, and run a verification.
+This process ensures that additions to `master`, or development branch, run smoothly with the other scripts and frameworks that make up the benchmarks.

 [Travis-ci.org](https://travis-ci.org/) is a free ([pro available](https://travis-ci.com/)) service, and we have a limited number of virtual machines available.
-If you are pushing one commit, consider including `[ci skip]` *anywhere* in the commit message if you don't need Travis.
+If you are pushing one commit, consider including `[ci skip]` *anywhere* in the commit message if you don't need a Travis verification.
 If you are pushing many commits, use `[ci skip]` in *all* of the commit messages to disable Travis.

 ### Travis Terminology